AlexGimeno3/Gimeno_et_al_code/README.md

 ## Other necessary files:
 A few more data files are needed to aid with determining recording times relative to surgery start and end times.
 ### Nicolet recording times
-This Excel file should contain the following columns: "FIS" (with entries as strings such as FIS1), fis_num (with entries as integers such as 1), folder_path (the path to the folder containing the downloaded FIS file), date_cx (the date of the surgeries), analyze_end_time (the time that the surgery ended, expressed as HHMM), recording_start_date (the date the recording started, expressed as DDMMYYY), recording_start_time (expressed as HHMMSS), and recording_time_total (expressed as HHMMSS).
+This Excel file should contain the following columns: "FIS" (with entries as strings such as FIS1), "fis_num" (with entries as integers such as 1), "folder_path" (the path to the folder containing the downloaded FIS file), "date_cx" (the date of the surgeries), "analyze_end_time" (the time that the surgery ended, expressed as HHMM), "recording_start_date" (the date the recording started, expressed as DDMMYYY), "recording_start_time" (expressed as HHMMSS), and "recording_time_total" (expressed as HHMMSS).
 ### OBM recording times
-Pass
+This Excel file should contain the following columns: "folder_path" (the path to the folder containing the downloaded FIS file), "recording_start_date" (the date the recording started, expressed as DDMMYYY), and "recording_start_time" (expressed as HHMMSS).
 ### Surgery times
-_NB: The code has neither been built for nor validated on surgeries ocurring over two days (i.e., starting at 2300 on Jan 1 and ending at 0100 on Jan 2)._ It is very much recommended to omit these surgeries.
+***NB: The code has neither been built for nor validated on surgeries ocurring during two different calendar days (i.e., starting at 2300 on Jan 1 and ending at 0100 on Jan 2).*** It is very much recommended to omit these surgeries.

+This Excel file should contain the following columns: "fis_num" (with entries as integers such as 1), "date_surgery" (with entries as dates formatted as 1900-04-16), "time_start_cx" (with entries as surgery start times formatted as HHMM), "time_end_cx" (with entries as surgery end times formatted as HHMM), "time_start_ecc" (with entries as the start of CPB formatted as HHMM), "time_start_clamp" (with entries as the start of aortic cross clamping formatted as HHMM), "time_end_clamp" (with entries as the end of aortic cross-clamping formatted as HHMM), and "time_end_ecc" (with entries as the end of CPB formatted as HHMM).

+## Running the code
+### Adjusting parameters
+The program contains numerous parameters one can change during processing.
+Going file-by-file:
+__run_pipeline.py__
+- base_dir (str): the directory where the user would like the analysis folders and files to be built
+- nicolet_recording_time_data_path (str): the full path of the Nicolet recording times file
+- OBM_recording_time_data_path (str): the full path of the OBM recording times file
+- surgery_times_path (str): the full path of the surgery times file
+- windows (arr of arr): a single array, formatted either as [[a,b]] (where a and b are the integer start and end times of interest in hours postop) or simply [["surgery"]].

 Dependencies:
 - os v